Hold-Krykke-BA/DBD/ExamSpringApplication/readme.md

 ## Introduction
 For this project we wanted to create a user-driven online forum.
-As software developer students we spend a lot of time on forums like reddit [red], stackoverflow [stack] and hackernews [hack] and have wondered how they are built.
+As software developer students we spend a lot of time on forums like reddit [red](#References), stackoverflow [stack](#References) and hackernews [hack](#References) and have wondered how they are built.

 ### Databases
 We were assigned to use three databases, so in order to make a semi-realistic use case in combination with a user-driven forum, we had an overall idea of dividing the responsibility as follows: